lyhishere/Liu_Yuhao.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am Liu Yuhao, a fourth-year PhD student in Financial Mathematics in the Chinese University of Hong Kong, Shenzhen.
 I focus on the aear of derivatives pricing, quantitative trading, portfolio optimization and the application of deep Learning and reinforcement learning in finance.
 My supervisor is [Prof. Gongqiu Zhang](https://sse.cuhk.edu.cn/faculty/zhanggongqiu).
+I obtain my Master Degree in the Oxford University, and my Bachelor degree in Shenzhen University.

 A data-driven personal website
 ======